-In accordance with the UNC and the ExCR, Users can apply for additional Enduring Annual NTS Exit (Flat) Capacity at the Annual Application Window (July) or via an ad-hoc application or by entering into a PARCA with National Grid.
-Similarly, in accordance with the UNC and the ExCR, Users can apply for additional Technical Interconnection Point Capacity at an Exit IP via the IP Auctions or by entering into an IP PARCA with National Grid.
-Reservation Parties / Reservation Users can also reserve capacity by entering into a PARCA or an IP PARCA with National Grid.
-In addition, Users are able to apply for a reduction to their registered Enduring Annual NTS Exit (Flat) Capacity either during the Annual Application Window or in response to an ad-hoc reduction invitation from National Grid.
+In accordance with the UNC and the ExCR, Users can apply for additional Enduring Annual NTS Exit (Flat) Capacity at the Annual Application Window (July) or via an ad-hoc application or by entering into a PARCA with National Gas Transmission.
+Similarly, in accordance with the UNC and the ExCR, Users can apply for additional Technical Interconnection Point Capacity at an Exit IP via the IP Auctions or by entering into an IP PARCA with National Gas Transmission.
+Reservation Parties / Reservation Users can also reserve capacity by entering into a PARCA or an IP PARCA with National Gas Transmission.
+In addition, Users are able to apply for a reduction to their registered Enduring Annual NTS Exit (Flat) Capacity either during the Annual Application Window or in response to an ad-hoc reduction invitation from National Gas Transmission.

-If Users or Reservation Parties request additional Enduring Annual NTS Exit (Flat) Capacity at any NTS Exit Point or Technical Interconnection Point Capacity at an Exit IP, that in aggregate exceeds the level of unsold Obligated Exit Capacity, considering any valid reduction requests, National Grid will undertake the following process for each such NTS Exit Point.
+If Users or Reservation Parties request additional Enduring Annual NTS Exit (Flat) Capacity at any NTS Exit Point or Technical Interconnection Point Capacity at an Exit IP, that in aggregate exceeds the level of unsold Obligated Exit Capacity, considering any valid reduction requests, National Gas Transmission will undertake the following process for each such NTS Exit Point.
 Where there is more than one such NTS Exit Point these may be grouped according to their location on the NTS in order to minimise substitution analysis requirements, i.e. NTS Exit Points generating the requirement for similar investment projects can be grouped together.
 For each group or individual NTS Exit Point the process described below under “Substitution Analysis” will be repeated by iteration to identify the optimum Non-incremental Obligated Exit Capacity decreases to maximise the reduction in required investment.
 The objective is, therefore, to reduce investment, not to reduce exchange rates (ratio of Non-incremental Obligated Exit Capacity decrease to Incremental Obligated Exit Capacity release avoided).

 Recipient NTS Exit Point Order

-Subject to paragraph 31, where Exit Capacity applications result in National Grid identifying the need to release Incremental Obligated Exit Capacity at more than one NTS Exit Point and they share the same potential donor NTS Exit Point, analysis of substitution opportunities will be undertaken according to a ranking of recipient and donor NTS Exit Point pairings by their exchange rate, (see paragraphs 32 to 44).
+Subject to paragraph 31, where Exit Capacity applications result in National Gas Transmission identifying the need to release Incremental Obligated Exit Capacity at more than one NTS Exit Point and they share the same potential donor NTS Exit Point, analysis of substitution opportunities will be undertaken according to a ranking of recipient and donor NTS Exit Point pairings by their exchange rate, (see paragraphs 32 to 44).

 Donor NTS Exit Point Order

 Substitution from notional exit points created as a result of Exit Capacity Revision (see Chapter 3) shall be considered before substitution from NTS Exit Points.
-Substitution from a disconnected NTS Exit Point, which would provide reasonably sufficient benefit (i.e. there is a reasonably sufficient exchange rate) to a recipient NTS Exit Point (to be determined at National Grid’s sole discretion), shall be considered next before substitution from other NTS Exit Points, as set out in paragraph 45.
+Substitution from a disconnected NTS Exit Point, which would provide reasonably sufficient benefit (i.e. there is a reasonably sufficient exchange rate) to a recipient NTS Exit Point (to be determined at National Gas Transmission’s sole discretion), shall be considered next before substitution from other NTS Exit Points, as set out in paragraph 45.

-National Grid will deem the benefit as reasonable and sufficient if the exchange rate of the disconnected site does not exceed 3:1.
-If the exchange rate is greater than 3:1, National Grid will proceed with the prioritisation of a disconnected site only in a scenario where it is reasonable to assume that no future Incremental Obligated Exit Capacity signal triggering a need for substitution will require capacity from this disconnected site in the future.
-National Grid will make that assessment based on e.g. forecast demand information and flow patterns in the area, indication of new future network connections (if available), pending PARCAs in the vicinity of the donor site.
-The list is not inclusive and further factors might be considered as a part of the assessment at National Grid’s discretion.
+National Gas Transmission will deem the benefit as reasonable and sufficient if the exchange rate of the disconnected site does not exceed 3:1.
+If the exchange rate is greater than 3:1, National Gas Transmission will proceed with the prioritisation of a disconnected site only in a scenario where it is reasonable to assume that no future Incremental Obligated Exit Capacity signal triggering a need for substitution will require capacity from this disconnected site in the future.
+National Gas Transmission will make that assessment based on e.g. forecast demand information and flow patterns in the area, indication of new future network connections (if available), pending PARCAs in the vicinity of the donor site.
+The list is not inclusive and further factors might be considered as a part of the assessment at National Gas Transmission’s discretion.